 You've seen it done: "One more verse!
 Please come forward!
 Jesus always called his disciples publicly!
 Step out into that isle!
 You may never get this chance again!"

 The great irony is that there was never an invitation given in the New Testament!
 For example, the first gospel message preached at the beginning of the church, was interrupted by the crowd who asked "What must we do?"
 (Acts 2:37).
 In Acts 10, the Holy Spirit fell mid message, and then immediately the hearers were baptized.
 Even in the context of Sunday morning worship we never read of an invitation.
 In I Cor 14:25, a visitor in the middle of the service exclaims unprompted to all "Surely God is with you!"
-Each time the recipient cries out on his own, he is never prompted to come forward or down an isle at the end of a service.
+Each time the recipients cry out on their own, they are never prompted to come forward or down an isle at the end of a service.

 We must ask ourselves, do we really want to baptize a person we just met, after preaching on tithing, with very little time to ascertain this persons needs, before the music stops playing?
 Please look at all the converts in the book of Acts, none of them were done this fast.
 Instant conversions are a myth.
 We are to make disciples, not fulfill our baptism quota.

 If you read the calling narratives of the disciples closely, you will notice that they did not follow Jesus without knowing anything about him.
-John's family had a relationship with Jesus family, and John's deciples would have been learning about Jesus for long time.
+John's family had a relationship with Jesus family, and John's disciples would have been learning about Jesus for about a couple years, al least.
 They just didn't hear Jesus say "Come follow Me" and leave everything behind instantly.
 Relationships take time and becoming a Christian is no exception.

 I have talked to lots of fellow preachers and it seems when someone comes forward it is never a surprise.
 The person has been talking to the preacher for weeks or even months.
 Sure, they may not know which particular week, but they have already been talking.
 Frankly the Sunday morning part is just a show for the congregation at that point.